The Quirrell Debacle:

 The kids’ raid on the Labyrinth nearly upset all of Dumbledore’s plans to a fatal degree.
 Voldemort came very close to capturing the Stone, and that would not have happened but for Harry’s meddling.
 There is no way that either Quirrell or Voldemort could have gotten that Stone out of the Mirror.

 I suspect that Hagrid’s Christmas gift of the wooden flute had not been in Dumbledore’s plans, either, and I doubt that he knew about it.
 I am inclined to think that Hagrid may have simply hoped that Harry might like to eventually make friends with Fluffy.

 It also finally clicked for me on just why Harry’s plunging into the labyrinth to save the Stone finally won Albus’s heart.

-Albus still didn’t know about the scar connection.
+Albus may have had grave suspicions of the nature of Harry’s scar, but he still didn’t know about the scar’s active connection between them.
 Not until Harry woke up in the hospital wing and told him about it afterward.
 All he could see was a kid with James’s face, his flying skills and Lily’s eyes.
 And the fact that he had made a friend of Ron Weasley (and a rival of Malfoy).
 Which, in the main, was a good sign.
 You don’t get much more “ordinary” than the Weasleys.